MENU

 GAO YUAN CHA QU

-- Sichuan, Yunnan (North), Guizhou, Chongqing, Tibet - Southwestern part of China known for its subtropical monsoon climate, warm winters and cool summers.
-This region is considered as an oldest tea region with a lot of hundreds and even thousands years old ancient tea trees.
+- Sichuan, Yunnan (North), Guizhou, Chongqing, Tibet - Southwestern China is known for its subtropical monsoon climate, warm winters, and cool summers.
+This region is considered the oldest tea region with hundreds and even thousands of years old tea trees.

-HUA NAN CHA QU - Yunnan (South), Guangxi, Guangdong, Fujian, Hainan - Southern part of China known for its warm and wet climate, perfect for growing tea leaf almost whole year long.
+HUA NAN CHA QU - Yunnan (South), Guangxi, Guangdong, Fujian, Hainan - Southern part of China known for its warm and wet climate, perfect for growing tea leaves almost whole year long.

 JIANG NAN CHA QU - Hunan, Hubei, Jiangxi, Fujian, Anhui, Jiangsu, Zhejiang - The biggest tea region in China known for its clear divide between four seasons of the year and mountainous area.

-JIANG BEI CHA QU - Shaanxi, Henan, Hubei, Shandong, Jiangsu, Anhui, Gansu - Northern part of China known for its high temperature differences between day and night as well as less rain.
-This climate effects on a quality of a tea leaf what makes it more fragrant and richer.
+JIANG BEI CHA QU—Shaanxi, Henan, Hubei, Shandong, Jiangsu, Anhui, Gansu—is a northern part of China known for its high-temperature differences between day and night and less rain.
+This climate affects the quality of a tea leaf, making it more fragrant and richer.

 An Shim Tea "Checking the quality" of a tea material before being pressed into the cakes.
 Ha Giang province, Vietnam.